Eddie-Gallaty/AStar/README.md

 # AStar
-very simple A* Algo example using monogame.
+A very simple A* example using monogame.